danilofreire/awesome-stars/README.md

 ## Others

+- [awesome-causality-algorithms](https://github.com/rguo12/awesome-causality-algorithms) - An index of algorithms for learning causality with data
+- [awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning
+- [Production-Level-Deep-Learning](https://github.com/alirezadir/Production-Level-Deep-Learning) - A guideline for building practical production-level deep learning systems to be deployed in real world applications.
+- [awesome-stars](https://github.com/RobertMyles/awesome-stars) - A curated list of my GitHub stars!
 - [schedule_and_links](https://github.com/dscov-tutorials/schedule_and_links) - Schedule of tutorials and list of relevant materials
 - [docker-para-desenvolvedores](https://github.com/gomex/docker-para-desenvolvedores) - Código fonte do livro Docker para desenvolvedores
 - [poliscijournals](https://github.com/erikgahner/poliscijournals) - Overview of word limits in political science journals